 Public Health Scotland (PHS) has today included data on vaccine uptake by ethnicity and by deprivation, in our Weekly COVID-19 Statistical report, for the first time.

 The data shows that uptake remains high across the population, but in specific minority ethnic groups it is lower than for white population groups.

-Dr Andrew Fraser, Senior Advisor at Public Health Scotland said:
+Dr Andrew Fraser, Senior Advisor at PHS, said:

 “Doing all we can to protect the nation’s health remains our priority.
 Vaccination remains the most effective way to protect ourselves against serious illness and death from COVID-19.
 Understanding and responding to any inequity in uptake of the COVID-19 vaccine is a crucial part of this and why the data published today are so important.
 In addition, we know, from research published earlier in March, that the vaccine can also protect the people around us.